Tabla: Tabla Talas

 There are many talas in Hindustani music.
 Teental or Trital is one of the most popular tala played on Tabla.
 It has 16 beat measures or matras, and can be written down as 4 sections of 4 matras each.
 Teental can be played at both slow and fast speeds.
 Other talas such as Dhamaar, Ek, Jhoomra and Chau talas are better suited for slow and medium tempos.
-While some flourish at faster speeds, such as like Jhap or Rupak talas.
+While some flourish at faster speeds, such as Jhap or Rupak talas.
 Some of the popular Talas in Hindustani Classical music include: